England | Scotland | Wales | Northern Ireland | Ireland

 There is further information about countries and vaccinations required on the links below

 It is important to make the initial appointment as early as possible - at least 6 weeks before you travel.
 A second appointment will be required at least 2 weeks before you travel to have the vaccines administered.
-We are not always able to offer last minute appointments but you can contact a local travel clinic who may be able to supply this service for you.
-We only provide the following immunisations:
+You may not be able to access last minute appointments.

 Certain services provided by your doctor are not covered by the NHS and therefore attract charges.
 Examples include the following:

-We ask that patients complete all the appropriate details before handing forms in to reception, and allow 14 days before collection.
+We ask that you complete all the appropriate details before handing forms in to us to avoid any delays.

 Please click the link below for information on Welfare Rights and Benefits Letters